-For information, please refer to Annex V.
+For information, please refer to Annex V and to the web sites spacepp.com and findfund.space.

 FRENCH SPACE PLAN

 Certain countries such as France have already included the space ecosystem within the scope of their national recovery plans.

 The following support measures for the French space ecosystem, which are currently being implemented, have been announced: